Stay service-savvy

 Each refinement leads to improved energy savings and reduces operating costs.

-Physical safety is also critical.
+Smart building technology bolsters your defences with real-time monitoring and access control systems to quickly identify and remove bad actors.
 Integrated systems such as panic alarms, intercoms, and mass notification tools enable you to promptly detect and respond to threats.
 As well as protecting staff, patients, and visitors, these technologies help you minimise damage to your buildings, ultimately saving on maintenance costs, reducing downtime and preventing disruptions to patient care.

+NHS Trusts face a technology challenge, losing 13.5 million hours each year to outdated systems.
 Currently, just 24% of the public is satisfied with the NHS, and 71% cite the time it takes to get an appointment as the key factor in their dissatisfaction.
-To address this, the Elective Reform Plan sets a target for 65% of patients to be treated within 18 weeks by the end of 2026.
+To address this, the Elective Reform Plan sets a target for 65% of patients to be treated within 18 weeks by the end of 2026 and in order to achieve this target smart building technology needs to play a key part.

-Connected systems, can help to meet this goal.
 IoT devices embedded with sensors collect and exchange data, identifying tasks that can be automated or streamlined and monitoring resources to better manage work-space utilisation.
 This frees up time for staff to focus on higher priority, more complex tasks and helps maximise available resources.

 Implementing these technologies enhances clinical productivity and increases your capacity to handle sudden, unexpected event, such as adverse weather or a local outbreak, without impacting the level of care provided.